Why Does Gear Matter?

 Even on a windy day, I’ll be able to reduce wind noise so your voices are clearly heard.
 On the microphone side I use Shure SLXD transmitters/receivers.
 I scan the frequency range these high quality units operate within (separate from the frequencies of cell phones, Bluetooth, etc.) to ensure that at your wedding, we’re using frequencies free of interference.
 This is the part you don’t see.

 The part you do see are the wireless lapels (at your Ceremony) and the handhelds (during Speeches, announcements, etc.).
 Your officiant will be wearing a lightweight bodypack (comfortably hidden in a pocket or clipped on a belt or neckline of a dress) with a Countryman B3 mic plugged in.
 I manage the cable and placement so this is as discreet as possible.
 The mic is directional to your officiant, giving them the freedom to move and walk around as needed without unintentionally also amplifying the voice(s) of your guests in the front.
 The other lapel is a Shure WL93.
 This is directional picking up sound both from the person wearing it and the person standing in front of them.
-If given advance notice, I also offer tan and white lapels and all inclusive solutions.
+If given advance notice, I also offer tan and white lapels plus all inclusive solutions.

 For speeches, I use a Shure Beta 58 wireless handheld.
 This microphone capsule is less prone to feedback and also directional to the person holding it/standing in front of it.